 We have also handled misdemeanor vandalism matters, public urination cases, prostitution, providing alcohol to a minor, driving on a suspended license, driving without insurance, misdemeanor hit and run, misdemeanor vandalism and violation of a civil restraining order.

 Misdemeanor cases arising out of the cities of Redondo Beach and Hermosa Beach are handled by the Redondo Beach City Prosecutor’s office.
-Such cases start in Department 3 with Judge Bershon and then are assigned to Department 2 with Judge Rene Gilbertson.
+Such cases start in Department 3 with Judge Reinhert and then are assigned to Department 2 with Judge Rene Gilbertson.
 We find that the City of Hermosa Beach has a high number of public urination cases, sometimes issuing up to ten tickets per day.
 Both Hermosa Beach and Redondo Beach have a high number of DUI arrests, quite often beginning with traffic stops along Pacific Coast Highway, Hawthorne Boulevard and Torrance Boulevard.

 Misdemeanor cases arising in Manhattan Beach, Gardena and any part of Palos Verdes begin in Department 3 before being transferred upstairs to Department P with Judge George Bird, Jr.

-Misdemeanor matters arising in the City of Torrance, which includes a healthy number of shoplifting cases from the Del Amo mall, begin in Department 3 with Judge Bershon and then move over to Department 5 with Judge Carter.
+Misdemeanor matters arising in the City of Torrance, which includes a healthy number of shoplifting cases from the Del Amo mall, begin in Department 3 with Judge Reinhert and then move over to Department 5 with Judge Carter.

 All felony matters for those who are out of custody (are able to post bail) begin in Department 4 with Judge Thomas Sokolov and calendar District Attorney Candace Foy Smith, unless the matter is specially assigned to a designated prosecutor due to the nature of the case.